jawahar-shazab/docs/docs/api.md

 GET /v1/notifications/:notifId
 ```

-Fetches details of a specific notification by its ID.
+This API fetches details of a specific notification by its unique ID, allowing the user to view the full content and details, such as the message, timestamp, and any relevant data associated with the notification.

 ---